top of page

 • Featured in ANONYMOUS PEOPLE, Greg William’s 2015 film celebrating the vitality and importance of the addiction recovery movement and its power to change minds.

-• Founder and President of Aquila Recovery Clinic, a cutting edge, outpatient addiction health facility in Washington, DC.
+• Founder and Former President of Aquila Recovery Clinic, a cutting edge, outpatient addiction health facility in Washington, DC.

 • A Founder and original Board Member of Faces and Voices of Recovery.